schteppe/jox/README.md

 </body>
 </html>
 ```
 For more information on how to write EJS templates, visit http://embeddedjs.com/.
+You can also use [Jade](http://jade-lang.com/).

 In the template you have access to the ```comments``` array produced by [dox](https://github.com/visionmedia/dox), as well as a few nifty functions provided by docjs.
 For more information about what information the ```comments``` contains, visit the [dox github page](https://github.com/visionmedia/dox).